Women in Mexico: Spanish conquest

 When the Spanish conquistadores arrived in Mexico, they needed help to conquer the land.
 Although often overlooked in the history of the conquest, individual women facilitated the defeat of the powerful Aztec Empire.
 Women possessed knowledge of the land and the local language.
 One of the most notable women who assisted Hernán Cortés during the conquest period of Mexico was Doña Marina, or Malinche, who knew both the Nahuatl and Mayan language and later learned Spanish.

 Born a Nahua, or an Aztec, Marina was sold into slavery by her own people to the Mayans and eventually was given to Cortés as a payment of tribute.
 To Cortés, Doña Marina was a valuable asset in overthrowing the Aztec empire based in Tenochtitlán (now Mexico City) and was always seen at his side, even during battles with the Aztecs and Mayans.

 Malinche had become the translator and the mistress of Hernán Cortés.
-No matter how useful Doña Marina was to Cortés, he was “reluctant to give Doña Marina credit, referring to her as ‘my interpreter, who is an Indian woman’”.
-During the conquest women were viewed as objects that could be exploited by men to gain a higher standing in society.
-Malinche was considered a spoil of conquest to the males surrounding her and originally intended to sexually please the soldiers.
+Though Doña Marina was useful to Cortés, he was “reluctant to give Doña Marina credit, referring to her as ‘my interpreter, who is an Indian woman’”.
+During the conquest, women were viewed as objects that could be exploited by men to gain a higher standing in society.
+Malinche was considered a spoil of conquest to the men surrounding her and was originally intended to sexually please the soldiers.

-Just like Malinche, many women were offered to the conquistadors as an offering because both cultures viewed females as objects to be presented to others.
+Like Malinche, many women were offered to the conquistadors as an offering because both cultures viewed women as objects to be gifted to others.
 Since few women traveled to the New World, native females were considered a treasure that needed to be Christianized.
 It is believed that there were ulterior motives in the Christianization of indigenous individuals, especially women.
 Conquistadores were quick to convert the women and distribute them amongst themselves.